crimson206/micro-wise-development/README.md

 # Micro-wise Development

-Micro-wise Development is an approach where you develop your packages using 4-10 scripts as components.
+Micro-wise Development is an approach where you develop your packages using 4-10 scripts in `dedicated repositories`.
 Currently, this is a non-code repository concept.

 ## Visualization
-See how many modules I am published or developing for one month.\
+See how many modules I am published or developing for one month.
+They are all developed in its own repository.\
 (Dev dependencies are not applied.
 Version-up of dependency-manager is required)

 ![alt text](static/dependency_map.png)